awsdocs/aws-codeartifact-user-guide/doc_source/nuget-cli.md

 ------
 #### [ nuget ]

-Perform the following steps to use the NuGet CLI to install the CodeArtifact Credential Provider from an Amazon S3 bucket and configure it\.
+Perform the following steps to use the NuGet CLI to install the CodeArtifact NuGet Credential Provider from an Amazon S3 bucket and configure it\.
 The credential provider will use the default AWS CLI profile, for more information on profiles, see [Named profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html)\.

-1. Download [AWS\.CodeArtifact\.NuGet\.CredentialProvider\.zip](https://a.co/dbGqKq7) from an Amazon S3 bucket\.
+1. Download the latest version of the [CodeArtifact NuGet Credential Provider \(codeartifact\-nuget\-credentialprovider\.zip\)](https://a.co/dbGqKq7) from an Amazon S3 bucket\.

+   To view and download earlier versions, see [CodeArtifact NuGet Credential Provider versions](#nuget-cred-provider-history)\.

 1. Unzip the file\.